IgorMarinhoArgollo/to-do-list/README.md

   * Semantic HTML

 ## How to use it
-  Just go to the page, configure the size of the board and the size of the pixels, select the color and have fun.
+  Go to the page, add all your tasks, organize the tasks you have added and after completing the task, double click on it to set as complete.
   <br>
-  Tip: If you refresh the page the colors will change (except black) and you will be able to color diferent things.
+  Tip: Remember to save your work, after changes!

 ## Development Information
-  Development Commits: 15; <br>
+  Development Commits: 12; <br>
   Time Spent: 3 days; <br>